 How to use the PVS-Studio extension for Qt Creator

-- How to install the PVS-Studio extension
+- How to install and update the PVS-Studio extension

 - How to work with analysis results